 What if I don’t check my guest in?

-According to Residence Life’s policies and procedures, all residents are required to check in their non-enrolled minor guest(s) and overnight guest(s).
+According to Housing & Residential Life’s policies and procedures, all residents are required to check in their non-enrolled minor guest(s) and overnight guest(s).
 Failing to do so will be a violation of policy and may result in a conduct hearing.

-For more information on the Guests & Visitation policy, please see the Policies and Procedures for Hall Living.
+For more information on the Guests & Visitation policy, please see the Policies & Procedures for Hall Living.